-- maintain homeostasis.
+- Introduction: Introduce the system as the one that exerts chemical (hormonal) control over the body in conjunction with the nervous system to maintain homeostasis.
 Discuss how the endocrine glands are ductless glands that secrete their hormones directly into the bloodstream. - The functions of hormones: Explain how they control cellular respiration, growth, and development.
 Explain how they control fluid levels and electrolyte balances, behavior, reproductive cycles, the secretion of other hormones, and our growth cycles. - 3.
 The classification of hormones: Discuss negative feedback and hormone control.
-Discuss the three chemical categories with examples: modified amino acids, protein hormones, and the steroid hormones. - 4.
-The hypothalamus of the brain: Use a smart board to illustrate how the hypothalamus controls the pituitary gland via neural and chemical signals.
+Discuss the three chemical categories with examples: modified amino acids, protein hormones, and the steroid hormones.

+- 4. The hypothalamus of the brain: Use a smart board to illustrate how the hypothalamus controls the pituitary gland via neural and chemical signals.
 Discuss releasing hormones and releasing inhibitory hormones. - 5.
 The major endocrine glands and their hormones: Use a smart board to illustrate the location of the endocrine glands.
 Show a video on the system and the effects of hormones on the body. - 6.
 The anterior pituitary gland, its hormones, and some disorders: Discuss its anatomy.
 List and give the functions of growth hormone, thyroid-stimulating hormone, adrenocorticotropic hormone, melanocyte-stimulating hormone, follicle-stimulating hormone, luteinizing hormone, and prolactin.
 Discuss what causes a pituitary dwarf and a giant. - 7.
 The posterior pituitary gland and its hormones: List and give the functions of antidiuretic hormone, or vasopressin, and oxytocin. - 8.
-The thyroid gland, its hormones, and some disorders: Discuss its anatomy and discuss $T_4$ and $T_3$ .
+The thyroid gland, its hormones, and some disorders: Discuss its anatomy and discuss T_4 and T_3 .
 Discuss the effects of hypothyroidism, hyperthyroidism, and Graves' disease and cretinism.
 Also, cover calcitonin and its effects. - 9.
 The parathyroid glands, their hormone, and some disorders: Discuss their anatomy and the effect that parathormone has on raising blood calcium levels.
 Explain hypoparathyroidism and hyperparathyroidism. - 10.
 The adrenal glands, their hormones, and some disorders: Explain their anatomy-the cortex and medulla.
 Explain the effects of epinephrine, norepinephrine, aldosterone, cortisol, and the androgens.
 Discuss Addison's disease and Cushing's syndrome. - 11.
 The pancreas, its hormones, and some disorders: Review the anatomy of the pancreas (use a smart board).
 Discuss the alpha and beta cells and glucagon and insulin.
 Discuss diabetes and acidosis. - 12.
 The testes and the ovaries: Discuss their general anatomy and location.
 Discuss the effects of testosterone, estrogen, and progesterone. - 13.
 The thymus gland and its hormone: Discuss its anatomy and the effects of thymosin and the T cells. - 14.
 The pineal gland and its hormone: Discuss its anatomy and location.
 Discuss the effects of melatonin on body rhythms; also cover serotonin and its effects. - 14.1.1.
 6. Choose and discuss in more detail some of the problems that can occur in the system, such as diabetes mellitus, cretinism, Graves' disease, Addison's disease, Cushing's syndrome, etc.

-WEEK 9 Monday: 10/19 Coursework Opens
+WEEK 9 Monday: 10/25 Coursework Opens Sunday: 10/31 Coursework DUE by 11:59 pm